MegaDarken/megadarken.github.io/_posts/2024-07-25-christmas-in-july.markdown

     <iframe src="https://archive.org/embed/hhgregg-christmas-sale-2009" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>
 </div>

-In the following summer of 2010 that was actually a repurposing of their previous Christmas ~.
-The furthest point away from Christmas in a year is uncommonly acknowledged but does exist in the Southern Hemisphere as an ernist winter festivity, it is unclear which direction 'hhgregg' was aiming, but the contextual obtuseness did seem to capture peoples attention.
+In the following summer of 2010 this ad was repurposed and reedited.
+The furthest point away from Christmas in a year may have been chosen for the perceived abserdism or this could have been an acknowledgement of the Southern Hemisphere ernist winter festivity, it is unclear which direction 'hhgregg' was aiming, but the contextual obtuseness did seem to capture peoples attention.

 <div class="video-container">
     <iframe src="http://www.youtube.com/embed/QJzt8L_i7_U" width="640" height="480" allowfullscreen="" frameborder="0">
     </iframe>
 </div>

 The already musical but somewhat amaturish, or possibly even "cringe", nature of it meant that the 'hhgregg' commercial was prime for a auditory lampooning, even if needed to wait for the right type of eye to recognise it.
-A mashup/remix with "Doin' it Right" by Daft Punk and featuring ~ called 'doin' by HydroDalek was uploaded to YouTube 2015 March 27th.
+A mashup/remix with "Doin' it Right" by Daft Punk and featuring Panda Bear called 'doin' by HydroDalek was uploaded to YouTube 2015 March 27th.

 <div class="video-container">
     <iframe src="http://www.youtube.com/embed/iYGTbrYi914" width="853" height="480" allowfullscreen="" frameborder="0">
     </iframe>
 </div>

-The genre certainly had some development in this direction at this time, but I think that in a post SiIvagunner internet it can be easy to overlook that this had notable reach and impact while also having some semblance of ~.
+The genre certainly had some development in this direction at this time, but I think that in a post SiIvagunner internet it can be easy to overlook that this had notable reach and impact while also having some semblance of being a very listenable work in its own right.
 Prior hits were not only were inevitably very rough in a technical sense but also were often focused on crass or random humour, not straying too far from their YTP roots.

 This would later get expanded upon in 'redoin' by JerryTerry, uploaded 2017 August 10th.
-Here we have a ground up rebuild of the concept~ as well as the addition of many split second appearances of Joey from 'Friends'. ~
+Here we have a rebuild of the concept, in some sense a polish of an already worthwhile piece, but in another it is also an expancion of tastes of the authors into a collaborative work.
+The visuals may be the most obvious point of development, ~, as well as the addition of many split second appearances of Joey from 'Friends'. ~

 ![redoin]()
 <div class="video-container">